 How to Properly Showcase Interpersonal Skills in your Resume and Cover Letter

-There are two main ways to put skills on your resume – directly by including them in your skills section, and indirectly by showcasing them in your professional experience bullet points.
+There are two main ways to put skills on your resume – directly by including them in your resume skills section, and indirectly by showcasing them in your professional experience bullet points.

 1) How to include them in your resume skills section

 For interpersonal skills, including them as simple bullets in your skills section can be difficult.